/ p.73 /

 [A HEDGEHOG.]

-I went over Lincoln bridge,
+AS I went over Lincoln bridge,

-I met mister Rusticap;
+I met mister Rusticap ;

 Pins and needles on his back,